-- Incidental motions (e.g. "I move to divide the question.") - Debate on Subsidiary, Privileged and Incidental motions (if debatable) takes precedence over debate on the main motion and must be decided before debate on the main motion can continue. - Debate is closed when: - o Discussion has ended, or - A two-thirds vote closes debate ("Call the question") - The chair restates the motion, and if necessary clarifies the consequences of affirmative and negative votes - The chair calls for a vote by asking "All in favor?"
+Incidental motions (e.g. "I move to divide the question.")

+- Debate on Subsidiary, Privileged and Incidental motions (if debatable) takes precedence over debate on the main motion and must be decided before debate on the main motion can continue. - Debate is closed when: - Discussion has ended, or - A two-thirds vote closes debate ("Call the question") - The chair restates the motion, and if necessary clarifies the consequences of affirmative and negative votes - The chair calls for a vote by asking "All in favor?"
 Those in favor say "Aye" (or in HOD, hold up the Green "Yes" card).
 Then asking "All opposed?"
-Those opposed will say "No" (or in HOD, hold up the Red "No" card).
-And finally asking "All abstained?"
-Those abstaining will say "Aye" (or in HOD, hold up the White "Abstain" card) - The chair announces the result
+Those opposed will say "No" (or in HOD, hold up the Red "No" card). - The chair announces the result